Guide to Finger Taping for Climbers

 When to Tape:

--If you have a pulley injury, have already taken some time to rest, and a PT has cleared you to get back into climbing.
+If a physical therapist has cleared you to get back into climbing.

 Tape we recommend: Leukotape

-There is low to moderate evidence that H-taping can reduce bow-stringing of the flexor tendon when the pulley is injured[1].
-So, this can be effective to decrease strain on the pulley as you return to climbing.
+There is low to moderate evidence that H-taping can reduce bowstringing of the flexor tendon when the pulley is injured.
+This technique can be effective in decreasing strain on the pulley as you return to climbing.

-There is no evidence that taping decreases irritation from flexor tenosynovitis; however, decreasing the bowstringing from a previous pulley injury can decrease friction and reduce swelling.
-Some patients have reported improvements in pain when taping up; however, the added compression from the tape may also increase sensitivity in some fingers.
+While there is no evidence that taping reduces irritation from flexor tenosynovitis, reducing bowstringing from a previous pulley injury can decrease friction and swelling.
+Some patients have reported pain improvements when using tape.
+However, the added compression may increase sensitivity in some fingers.

-Remember that tape will stretch, so re-apply between climbs to maintain tension and observe similar results to the studies.
+Keep in mind that tape will stretch, so re-apply between climbs to maintain tension, ensuring results consistent with the studies.

 X-TAPE